AcquaNet/jd-ws-microservice-api-doc/source/includes/wp-api-v1/_authentication.md

 # Authentication #

-WooCommerce includes two ways to authenticate with the WP REST API.
-It is also possible to authenticate using any [WP REST API authentication](http://v2.wp-api.org/guide/authentication/) plugin or method.
+WooCommerce includes two ways to authenticate with the JD Atina REST WS API.
+It is also possible to authenticate using any [JD Atina REST WS API authentication](http://v2.wp-api.org/guide/authentication/) plugin or method.

 ## REST API keys ##